 Dr Michael Schofield

-- Position: Teaching Fellow in Film, Photography and Media
+- Position: Programme Leader BA Film, Photography and Media; Teaching Fellow

 - Areas of expertise: photography; film production; video and media art; cultural theory; experimental and slow cinema; practice research; sound design and art; visual communication; photography theory; urbanism